mynamezy/leetcode/README.md

-This is for leetcode record.
+This is for my leetcode record.